What is Arbitration Law?: Course Fees 2026, Subjects, Top Colleges, Admissions

-Arbitration Law means “the use of an arbitrator to settle a dispute”.
-Arbitration Law courses, available at the postgraduate level such as LLM courses or diplomas, and sometimes as certificate courses, focus on equipping students with the necessary knowledge and skills for navigating alternative dispute resolution (ADR) mechanisms, particularly arbitration
+Arbitration means “the use of an arbitrator to settle a dispute”.
+Arbitration Law courses are available at the postgraduate level (LLM courses or PG diplomas).
+Sometimes there are certificate courses offered as well.
+These courses focus on the necessary knowledge and skills for navigating alternative dispute resolution (ADR) mechanisms, particularly arbitration.

 Eligibility to pursue LLM in Arbitration Law course is that one must possess an LLB or equivalent degree.
-Moreover, some top Arbitration Law exams are AIBE, SLS AIAT, CLATLSAT India, etc. Applicants, who wish to pursue Arbitration Law courses can go to top colleges such as ICFAI Law School, Chettinad School of Law, Mewar University, and The Institute of Cost Accountants of India, etc.
+Moreover, some top Arbitration Law exams are AIBE, SLS AIAT, CLATLSAT India, etc. Applicants, who wish to pursue Arbitration Law courses can go to top colleges such as ICFAI Law School, Mewar University, and The Institute of Cost Accountants of India, etc.

 Arbitration Law Course Details: Highlights